Victor studies Media and Creative Industries and was a producer of a main television station in Peru before his studies.

 Describe a day in the life of a postgraduate student on your course

-A typical day starts with me waking up early and heading to campus where I take the HereEast shuttle bus at Stratford International Station.
+A typical day starts with me waking up early and heading to campus where I take the free HereEast shuttle bus at Stratford International Station.
 Once on campus, I attend any lectures, seminars or tutorials that I have that day.
 When I am not in class, I do independent study or I socialise with my friends.
 I usually leave campus around 8-9 pm and go back home to eat, meditate and sleep.

 Where do you see your career in 5 years’ time?